lupyuen/tcc-riscv32-wasm/README.md

   10:   00000013                nop
   14:   fea43423                sd      a0,-24(s0)
   18:   feb43023                sd      a1,-32(s0)

+// Correct: Load Register A0 with 61 (SYS_write)
   1c:   03d0051b                addw    a0,zero,61
   20:   fca43c23                sd      a0,-40(s0)

+// Nope: Load Register A0 with 1?
+// Mixed up with Register A1!
+(Value 1)
   24:   0010051b                addw    a0,zero,1
   28:   fca43823                sd      a0,-48(s0)

+// Nope: Load Register A0 with "Hello World"?
+// Mixed up with Register A2!
   2c:   00000517                auipc   a0,0x0  2c: R_RISCV_PCREL_HI20  L.0
   30:   00050513                mv      a0,a0   30: R_RISCV_PCREL_LO12_I        .text
   34:   fca43423                sd      a0,-56(s0)

+// Nope: Load Register A0 with 15?
+// Mixed up with Register A3!
+(Value 15)
   38:   00f0051b                addw    a0,zero,15
   3c:   fca43023                sd      a0,-64(s0)

+// Execute ECALL with Register A0 set to 15.
+// Nope A0 should be 1!
   40:   00000073                ecall
   44:   0001                    nop

+// Loop Forever
   46:   0000006f                j       46 <main+0x46>
   4a:   03813083                ld      ra,56(sp)
   4e:   03013403                ld      s0,48(sp)